-The goal of the Boulder County Parks and Open Space Department is to maintain and monitor the forests on open space in accordance with the Boulder County Comprehensive Plan in ways that benefit the ecosystem and the public.
-The following are all crucial components of this goal:
+The goal of the Boulder County Comprehensive Plan is to maintain and monitor the forests on open space land in ways that will benefit the ecosystem and the public.
+Activities include:

-- Assessing overall forest conditions through forest inventories and surveys - Implementing prescriptions based on the results of these inventories and surveys - Taking action to change or increase the individual tree's health and vigor - Reducing fire danger - Improving or maintaining wildlife habitat - Maintaining and preserving the aesthetic and ecological value of the forest11
+- Assessing overall forest conditions through forest inventories and surveys - Implementing prescriptions based on the results of these inventories and surveys - Taking action to change or increase the individual tree's health and vigor - Reducing fire danger - Improving or maintaining wildlife habitat - Maintaining and preserving the aesthetic and ecological value of the forest

-The BRFPD CWPP process is in concert with these guiding principles.
-Through public involvement, local support, and a regional perspective, the fuels reduction elements described in this document can and should enhance and protect the values of the study area.
+The City of Boulder CWPP process is in concert with these guiding comprehensive plan principles.
+Through public involvement, local support and a regional perspective, the fuels reduction elements described in this document can and should enhance and protect the values of the study area.